-Start with spot treatments using rubbing alcohol.
+Start with spot treatments to kill mealy bugs using rubbing alcohol.

-After you have spot treated the affected areas, create a solution of 1 cup alcohol, several drops of Dawn dish soap, and 1 quart of water.
+After you have spot treated the affected areas, create a solution of 1 cup of alcohol, several drops of Dawn dish soap, and 1 quart of water.

 Spray it on the entire plant, including the undersides of the leaves, the trunk, and the soil.
 Repeat this treatment once or twice a week until the infestation is gone.

-When mealy bugs are in the crawler stage Neem oil, Insecticidal soap, and horticulture oil are good options to control the younger nymphs.
+When mealy bugs are in the crawler stage, Neem oil, Insecticidal soap, and horticulture oil are good options to control the younger nymphs.
 A systemic insecticide may be needed for large mealybug infestations.

 Chemical-Based Mealy Bug Control Methods